 Tramp oil skimmers are a cost-effective and simple method for removing tramp oil from coolant.
 Skimmers mount on a coolant reservoir and they continually draw off tramp oils.

-An effective coolant system must recycle every drop of coolant by separating the tramp oil and fines before it is pumped back into production process.
+An effective coolant system must recycle every drop of coolant by separating the tramp oil and fines before it is pumped back into the production process.
 High-quality coolant can stay in good condition for years with the right implementation of a tramp oil skimmer and coolant filtration system.

 Liquid Storage Tanks